mcilloni/mcilloni.github.io/_posts/2023-10-08-install-arch-on-usb.md

 Re-enter new passphrase:
 ```

 Notice that we are using the `passphrase` key format alongsize the `prompt` key location.
 This means that ZFS will expect the encryption key in the form of a password entered by the user.
-Another option would be to use a key file, which is arguably more secure but also incredibly more cumbersome to use, so I'll leave it as an exercise to the reader how to use one.
+Another option would be to use a key file, which is arguably more secure but also incredibly more cumbersome to use for the root device, so I'll leave how to use one as an exercise to the reader.

 Like with LUKS, I recommend picking a safe password that's easy to remember but hard to guess.
 See paragraph 2.2.1. for more details.

 Also, like in Btrfs's case I will enable compression in order to spare some space on my small SSD.
-This _may_ potentially leak a bit of information about the data contained, but it's generally not a problem for most people.
-See next section for more info.
+This _may_ potentially leak a bit of information about the data contained inside the encrypted container, but it's generally not a problem for most people.

-### 2.2.2.
+### 2.3.3.
 Creating the system dataset

-Now that we have an encryption root, we can create all the datasets we need under it.
+Now that we have an `encryptionroot`, we can create all the datasets we need under it, and they will be encrypted and unlocked automatically along with it.

-It's good practice to create a hierchy that allows for the quick and easy creation of new boot environments.

-In general, under `encr` we are going to create:
+Keeping in mind that's good practice to create a hierchy that allows for the quick and easy creation of new boot environments, under `encr` we are going to create:

-1. A `root` dataset, which will not be mounted, under which we will place datasets contain system images;
+1. A `root` dataset, which will not be mounted, and under which we will place datasets contain system images
-2. A `home` dataset, which will act as the root for all user-data datasets.
+2. A `home` dataset, which will act as the root for all user-data datasets
-3. A `default` dataset under `root`, which will be mounted as `/` and contain the current system image.
+3. A `default` dataset under `root`, which will be mounted as `/` and contain the system we're going to install
-4. A `logs` dataset for `/var/log` under `default`, which is required to be a separate dataset in order to enable the ACLs required by `systemd-journald`.
+4. A `logs` dataset for `/var/log` under `default`, which is required to be a separate dataset in order to enable the ACLs required by `systemd-journald`
 5. `users` and `root` datasets under `home`, which will respectively be mounted as `/home` and `/root`.

 ```